ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 HttpClient is only supported in JDK 11 or above.
 :::

-Tthe JDBC driver uses `HttpClient` by default.
+The JDBC driver uses `HttpClient` by default.
 You can change the HTTP library used by the ClickHouse JDBC connector by setting the following property:

 ```java
 properties.setProperty("http_connection_provider", "APACHE_HTTP_CLIENT");